Readri205/MS3_Plant_Manager/README.md

 ## Testing
 Testing information can be found in a separate [testing.md](https://github.com/Readri205/MS2_Project/blob/master/testing.md) file.
 ### Known Bugs and Issues
-* On some screen sizes at 280px in portrait mode, the images can become squeezed and will not render appropriately.
-Testing on devices such as *Galaxy Fold* (Chrome Developer Tools) evidenced this issue.
-Future site updates will look at other charting options to allow more flexible media query solutions for various screen sizes.
+* The python file 'app.py' could be rationalised into key functional items such as 'user, trefle search and plantid search' to make them more distinct and easier to reference specific functionality in the future.
+* Likewise the templates could be rationalised into key functional folders such as 'user, trefle search and plantid search' to make them more distinct and easier to reference specific functionality in the future.
+* Trefle search and filter functionality proved 'difficult' with reference to API pagination.
+The trefle database restricts returns to 20 items per page.
+Identifying distinct pages and presenting them proved difficult even with the 'Shamrock' library, and as such there are a number of trefle search and filter pages to accommodate pagination from the API return.
+As the current structure 'works' in terms of presentation (no impact to users), it was decided to submit as is and update the functionality at a later point.
 * Note that on a mobile device the 'collections' drop down creates a 'mobile' type drop down selection that can be confusing initially, compared to a desktop drop down.
+It's a bit clunky but it works.
 * Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.
+Again, this can be 'annoying' initially.
+Further review can look to resolve this for user aesthetics.

 ## Deployment